Great-Sun-Group/vimbiso-chatserver/docs/first_deployment.md

    - Sets up ECR repositories
    - Uses dummy values for sensitive variables

-2. In `terraform/main.tf`, both Route53 modules need to have DNS record creation disabled:
+2. In `terraform/main.tf`, both Route53 modules and the loadbalancer need to have features disabled:
 ```hcl
 module "route53_cert" {
   # ...